NETWAYS/advanced-puppet-training/validation/06_styleguide_hook.md

 * Install `puppet-lint` via `yum` or `gem`
 * Clone `https://github.com/drwahl/puppet-git-hooks` repo
-* Symlink the pre-commit file to `.git/hooks/pre-commit` of your repository
+* Symlink the pre-commit file to `.git/hooks/pre-commit` of your cloned `apache` repository
 * Produce a style guide error and test the pre-commit hook